mnusrat786/help-forge/README.md

 ## 🧠 Kiro Developer Experience

-Kiro IDE was instrumental in accelerating the development of Community Help Hub, providing an exceptional developer experience that significantly reduced cognitive load and improved workflow efficiency.
+Kiro IDE was instrumental in accelerating the development of Help-Forge, providing an exceptional developer experience that significantly reduced cognitive load and improved workflow efficiency.

 ### 🚀 Kiro-Powered Development Workflow